Keirua/whitespace-rs/README.md

  - [ ] functionnal tests for the parser that use real programs
  - [ ] write some documentation
  - [ ] cleanup the copies and unwrap as much as possible
- - [x] cleanup this mess with mutable/immutable borrows in `run_instruction`
+ - [x] cleanup this mies and unwrap as much as possible
- - [ ] implement arbitrary precision integers ?
- - [ ] turns this into a compiler because why not ?
+ - [ ] test for empty program (or more generally, program with no end of program.
+Checking for reachability is… not a solved problem though)

 # License